 For example, “You will be heading up the content marketing team.” should also include specific job duties, like:

-When writing your job description, you need to work with the employees who are currently in the role to ensure that the job description is representative of what is actually required to do the job.
+When writing an effective job description, you need to work with the employees who are currently in the role to ensure that the job description is representative of what is actually required to do the job.
 If it has been a while since you have recruited for this job position, the job responsibilities and duties may have changed.

 You must work with people who are doing the job to get their input and feedback as to whether the old job description is still suitable.
 This is where you can highlight whether you will provide training for candidates so that they will no longer need to be equipped with a particular type of experience when applying.

 Given that the unemployment rate is one of the lowest ever and competition for jobs is high, it can be tempting to oversell your job.
 There needs to be a fine line between selling your job to persuade candidates to make the application and over-exaggerating what is an offer.
+An effective job description balances both.

-When writing your job description, avoid using language that’s over the top.
+When writing effective job descriptions, avoid using language that’s over the top.
 For instance, “off the charts” and “world class”.
 Additionally, try to stay away from using a set of criteria that could have too narrow a focus.
 For example, “perfectionist”.
 There may be people who are extremely good at their jobs but do not see themselves as perfectionists and may be put off from applying to the role.

 Candidates will ask themselves whether they will be a good fit for your company culture.
 So providing them with a bit of information about your company in your job description is very important.
 You can highlight perks like free lunches, flexible schedules and remote working.